microsoft/mu_plus/MsSampleFmpDevicePkg/readme.md

 After booting nt32 platform (Nt32PkgMsCapsule.dsc) to UEFI shell, the capsules generated above can be loaded and updated in UEFI shell by MsSampleFmpDevicePkg\Tools\IA32\FMPTestApp.efi.

-Example: “fs0:>FMPTestApp.efi -l -c 3rdPartyProductionCapsule.cap”
+Example: fs0:>FMPTestApp.efi -l -c 3rdPartyProductionCapsule.cap

-Option -l above is required when using MsCapsuleUpdatePkg's `DisplayUpdateProgressGraphicsLib` library in the nt32 platform.
+Option -l above is required when using MsCapsuleUpdatePkg `DisplayUpdateProgressGraphicsLib` library in the nt32 platform.
 This option displays the logo first and then displays the update progress bar relative to that logo.

 In order for these capsules to work successfully in nt32 platform, the capsules generated above do not set `CAPSULE_FLAGS_PERSIST_ACROSS_RESET` or `CAPSULE_FLAGS_INITIATE_RESET` flags and thus do not require warm reset.
 For production systems, these flags may need to be set (see the capsule generating batch files for more info).